Graph Neural Networks with convolutional ARMA filters: The ARMA neural network layer

 \section{The ARMA neural network layer}

-In graph signal processing, the filter coefficients are optimized with polynomial regression and least-square regression to reproduce a desired filter response $h^*(\lambda)$, which must be provided \textit{a priori} by the designer.
-Also, Eq.~\eqref{eq:recursive_arma} must be applied many times before converging to a steady state and precautions must be taken to avoid instability during the optimization~\cite{isufi2016autoregressive}.
+In graph signal processing, the filter coefficients $a$ and $b$ in Eq.~\eqref{eq:recursive_arma} are optimized with linear regression to reproduce a desired filter response $h^*(\lambda)$, which must be provided \textit{a priori} by the designer~\cite{isufi2016autoregressive}.
+Here, we consider a machine learning approach that does not require to specify the target response $h^*(\lambda)$ but in which the parameters are learned end-to-end from the data by optimizing a task-dependent loss function.
+Importantly, we also introduce non-linearities to enhance the representation capability of the filter response that can be learned.